madalin312/pnc_documents/documents/PCI_SSC_QuickRef_Guide_2010.md

 - 3.2 Do not store sensitive authentication data after authorization (even if it is encrypted).
 See guidelines in table below.
 Issuers and related entities may store sensitive authentication data if there is a business justification, and the data is stored securely.
 - 3.3 Mask PAN when displayed; the first six and last four digits are the maximum number of digits you may display.
 Not applicable for authorized people with a legitimate business need to see the full PAN.
 Does not supersede stricter requirements in place for displays of cardholder data such as on a point-of-sale receipt.
 - 3.4 Render PAN unreadable anywhere it is stored - including on portable digital media, backup media, in logs, and data received from or stored by wireless networks.
 Technology solutions for this requirement may include strong one-way hash functions of the entire PAN, truncation, index tokens with securely stored pads, or strong cryptography.
 (See PCI DSS Glossary for definition of strong cryptography.)

-14

-## eNCRyPTIoN PRIMeR

-Cryptography uses a mathematical formula to render plaintext data unreadable to people without special knowledge (called a "key").
-Cryptography is applied to stored data as well as data transmitted over a network.

-Encryption changes plaintext into ciphertext.

-Decryption changes ciphertext back into plaintext.

-Illustration: Wikimedia Commons

 - 3.5 Protect any keys used for encryption of cardholder data from disclosure and misuse.
 - 3.6 Fully document and implement all appropriate key management processes and procedures for cryptographic keys used for encryption of cardholder data.

+Encryption Primer

+- Cryptography uses a mathematical formula to render plaintext data unreadable to people without special knowledge (called a "key").
+Cryptography is applied to stored data as well as data transmitted over a network.
+- Encryption changes plaintext into ciphertext.
+- Decryption changes ciphertext back into plaintext.

-## Guidelines for Cardholder Data elements
+Guidelines for Cardholder Data elements

 |                                   | Data Element                  | Storage Permitted   | Render Stored Account  Data Unreadable per  Requirement 3.4   |
 |-----------------------------------|-------------------------------|---------------------|---------------------------------------------------------------|